 Now that you’ve got the hang of it, it’s time to storm the concrete and make some quality time in the garage or basement.
 First, set up your angle grinder to produce a straight cut.
 The back of the grinder should be facing you while you’re working, with the leads coming out the front of the machine.
 For best results, pre-grind the concrete to test its consistency.
 After you’ve pre-grinded the concrete, clean the machine with a damp rag to remove any excess concrete dust.
 This will help the machine run smoother and prevent any damage to the finish of your concrete.

 Step 05: Final Steps

 Now that your concrete is ready to be cut, it’s time to make your mark.
 To finish your concrete project, it’s best to leave it a little bit moist so that the concrete will harden properly.
 Moist concrete does not have the necessary volume to cure properly, so it’s less durable and will require more maintenance.
 Once you’ve finished your project, it’s time to seal it up and take care of some routine maintenance.
 This includes checking and updating your OSHA training, making sure your equipment is in good working order, and checking your work to make sure it meets current safety codes.
 This completes our guide on how to grind concrete with an angle grinder.
 We hope this information was helpful, and you’ll now be able to complete your concrete grinder project with ease.

 Things to Remember

-- We all know the phrase safety first.
-Never start working without wearing goggles, masks, noncombustible clothes, earplugs.
+We all know the phrase safety first.
+Never start working without wearing goggles, masks, noncombustible clothes, or earplugs.
 Wearing gloves is also encouraged to protect hands.

-- Keep people away from grinding works especially the children.
+Keep people away from grinding work, especially the children.
 They are curious and they are prone to hurting themselves.